amit-mittal/Time-Table-Solver/README.md

 - one course can come in many course groups<br/>
 - order in time table matters, should be in same sequence as in course groups<br/>
 - handle labs + lectures in time table<br/>
-- force contraint says one room as well as slot simulaneously. eg. if room A, then slot B needed OR if room X, then slot Y needed
+- force contraint says one room as well as slot simulaneously. eg. if room A, then slot B needed OR if room X, then slot Y needed(AND is not supported)
+- improve main by giving different choices